 - Prior domestic abuse.

-- Chemical dependency concerns, again, particularly when they will impact the ability to care for the children.
+- Chemical dependency and habitual gambling concerns, again, particularly when they will impact the ability to care for the children.